Gijón: Sports venues

 The biggest sport centers in Gijón are Estadio El Molinón, with 30,000 seats, Plaza de Toros de El Bibio with 12,000 and Palacio de Deportes with 5,000 seats.
 Games were played in town during the 1982 FIFA World Cup.

 The city has in total 13 public sport centers (in Spanish: Centros Municipales Integrados) with swimming pools, gyms and saunas.
 Swimming pools are free for children up to age 14.

+Parks and gardens

+The main parks and gardens in Gijón are: